-Let us remember that we are in the holy presence of a loving God.
+Let us Remember that we are in the Holy Presence of God.

 St. John Baptist de La Salle.
 Pray for us.

 Live Jesus in our Hearts.
 Forever.